 How to change a flight without paying a fee

 I lack even an ounce of loyalty when it comes to airlines.
 I just book whichever is cheapest.
 But if you’re in the air constantly, it could be worth your while to attain status.
 Following sites like MMS are a great way to learn the secrets to earn elite status quickly.

 You can earn status faster with various airlines by:

 - Spending money on airline credit cards

-- Opening certain airline credit card welcome bonuses
+- Opening certain airline credit cards to earn welcome bonuses

 - Take elite status challenges when they’re available

 - Jumping on airline elite status match opportunities